BOARD OF DIRECTORS

 “I live in Norwich Vermont, but find myself riding my bike more often than not on the Ascutney Trails.
 Once a 14-year resident of Brownsville, VT and active volunteer in the town and on the trails, I still travel south to ride with friends.
 I ride a red Xprezzo full suspension mountain bike with an orange helmet.
 I'm not very image conscious :).
 I'm on the Board of Directors because I'm proud of the trail system we've developed over the years and want to contribute to the vibrant trail community in Vermont.”

-Mike Anderson - Vice President
+Mike Anderson - Treasurer

 "15 years ago I bought a small 2nd home/rental in Brownsville so that I could be closer to Killington for Winter skiing.
 To my surprise, I quickly learned that there was an active group of local mountain bikers who were growing and maintaining a network of trails on and around the mountain.
 Spending more time in the area, I quickly fell in love with the beauty of the mountain, surrounding lakes and rivers and year-round opportunities to connect with nature.
 In 2019 we moved here full time, which enabled me to devote more time to build, maintain, and share all Ascutney has to offer with others.
 All of our guests gets a guided tour to several of my favorite local waterfalls, regardless of the time of year!
 I look forward to spending all my free time in the woods for years to come and encouraging others to do the same."